 Offers for The Ritz-Carlton™ Credit Card are not available through this site.
 All information has been independently collected by AwardWallet and has not been reviewed or provided by the card issuer.
 Some offers may have expired.
 Please see our card marketplace for available offers.

-The Chase Sapphire Reserve℠ has been a runaway success since its release in August this year.
-It has been so successful that JPMorgan Chase CEO, Jamie Dimon, noted during a recent investor conference that the rapid take-up of the card would put a $200/300 million dent in the bank’s fourth-quarter profits this year.
+The Chase Sapphire Reserve® has been a runaway success since its release in August 2016.
+It has been so successful that JPMorgan Chase CEO, Jamie Dimon, noted during an investor conference that the rapid take-up of the card would put a $200/300 million dent in the bank’s short-term profits.
 That is a serious amount of rewards, and when you examine the list of benefits and bonuses that accompany the card, it’s easy to see why.

-The Sapphire Reserve has the highest signup bonus of any Ultimate Rewards earning credit card in history, offers a suite of best-in-class travel benefits, an array of credits to help offset the premium annual fee, lounge access for the whole family, and the potential to amass a substantial balance of Ultimate Rewards points through bonuses on travel and dining spend.
+The Sapphire Reserve launched with a massive signup bonus, offers a suite of best-in-class travel benefits, an array of credits to help offset the premium annual fee, lounge access for the whole family, and the potential to amass a substantial balance of Ultimate Rewards points through bonuses on travel and dining spend.